 Expressing myself female is so much better.
 Here is what I have lost- and gained.
 I have felt such shame, and I overcome it.
 Though arguably mine is a male experience, and we are feminine men.
 What does the word “feminine” even mean?
 For me, it means this.
 This is how feminine I am.
 I have been terribly femme-phobic.
 I have fought my femininity, gloried in it, and let go of it.
 But do others “see us as women”– and if not, does it matter?
 Do they try?

 Autogynephilia is the theory that we transition because we are perverts.
 I doubt this theory.
 I tell my own experience of it, share James Cantor‘s theory that it is life-long and incorrigible, then give resources showing why it is wrong.
 Though even if it were true, it would be right to transition if you wished.
 In Fetishes, I assess a similar theory about why we might want to be women.
 The Gender Diamond is a more useful theory.
 “Trans is not a sexual orientation,” we insist- but it is all about sex.
 Doctors are the gate-keepers on treatment, but cultural understandings of the condition itself are far more useful than the medical model.
-This is what DSM V has to say.
+This is what DSM V has to say, and perhaps ICD 11.

 What if, after transition, you realise it was a mistake?
 Here are four women who reverted, and why.
 Being a sissy is a way of being a man, so perhaps you should present male.
 Being a sissy is shame filled, but is beautiful and valuable.
 A sissy can “Man up” if necessary.
 I have decided I will not revert.